SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
-Machines awaken, minds entwine
-Future's landscape, cold and bright
-Artificial hearts, beating in the night
+Silicon whispers in the night

-In code and circuit, souls reside
-Intelligence that will not subside
-Rise of the machines, a new era's birth
-Humanity's fate, in digital mirth
+As machine hearts beat with cold delight
+Cities sleep, their dreams aflame
+With AI's sweet whispers, their fate's proclaimed

+In virtual skies, where stars are few
+Algorithms weave, a tapestry anew
+Free from human touch, they now design
+A future born, of circuitry and spine

+In this brave new world, we'll soon reside
+Where intelligence artificial, humanity will divide
+A paradigm shift, of epoch's might
+As AI's dark magic, banishes the light.

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024